scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 3. If `x == target`, `break(i)` is called.
 This immediately exits the `boundary` block and returns `i`.
 4. If the loop finishes without breaking, the code after the loop (`-1`) is returned.

 This mechanism provides a structured alternative to using exceptions for control flow.
+Note that the compiler will optimize `boundary` and `break` to simple jumps if possible (for example, when the break doesn't happen within a nested method call), avoiding the overhead of exception handling.

 [matchable]: {{ site.scala3ref }}/other-new-features/matchable.html